-Fútbol.
-Soccer has a significant relevance in Costa Rica.
+- Fútbol.
+Soccer has significant relevance in Costa Rica.
 It is the kind of sport that cheers up the locals.
 It does not matter if it is the national team also called “Los Ticos” or a local team.
-Also European soccer clubs are really famous here.
-So it is worth to visit at least once a soccer game in the stadium.
+Also, European soccer clubs are really famous here.
+So it is worth visiting at least once a soccer game in the stadium.

 - 80 to 90 percent of Costa Rica’s inhabitants are Christians.
 Religion is important for most Costa Ricans and they have strong beliefs in God.
 Also it is really common to say “Que Dios te acompañe”, “gracias a Dios”, or “si Dios quiere” – God will be with you, thanks to God, if God wants.
 During the holy week you will see lots of houses that are decorated with a wooden cross covered in a piece of purple fabric.
 Ceremonies and parades will be held and in some provinces, it is forbidden to sell alcohol.
 However, that does not mean that there are also locals who are not religious at all.

 - Ticos are really kind people but when it comes to driving it is another thing.
 Take care whenever crossing the street on foot or driving a car especially in traffic jams.